Doctoral Coaching

 - Studying in transformative, integral, transpersonal, or interdisciplinary doctoral programs

-- Struggling to translate embodied insight into structured academic argument
+- Struggling to translate embodied insight into a structured academic argument

 Questions?